 We offer group therapy to help children work on goals related to social communication, sensory motor development, strength and coordination, play skills, and emotional intelligence.
 Speech-language pathologists, occupational therapists, behavior analysts, and behavior instructors work together to lead groups and support development.
 For information about current groups, call 602-237-6653 or email firstname.lastname@example.org.

-For speech therapy, YMC currently accepts BCBS and United.
-At this time, they are not in-network with any other private insurance companies or state-funded plans, such as AHCCCS or Mercy Care.
+For speech therapy services, YMC is currently in-network with BCBS and United.
+At this time, they are not in-network with any of private insurances or state-funded plans, such as AHCCCS or Mercy Care.